Cohen’s D is the difference between 2 means

 The input for our example data in divorced.sav and a tiny section of the resulting output is shown below.

-Apart from rounding, all results are identical to those obtained from JASP we saw earlier.
-However, the Excel tool doesn't require JASP or even the raw data: a handful of descriptive statistics -possibly from some report- is sufficient.
+Note that the Excel tool doesn't require the raw data: a handful of descriptive statistics -possibly from a printed article- is sufficient.

-The input format is especially handy for SPSS users: a basic MEANS command results in the exact right format if it includes at least 2 variables.
-An example (using divorced.sav) is
+SPSS users can easily create the required input from a simple MEANS command if it includes at least 2 variables.
+An example is

 means anxi to anti by divorced